Healthy End of Life Project

 Eurobodalla was one of the first councils to partner with La Trobe University and Palliative Care NSW’S CAPACITY-HELP (Healthy End of Life Project).
 HELP aims to keep people who are ageing or living with a life-limiting illness connected with family, friends and community.

-We sought input from community, agencies and service providers via an online survey, a planning workshop and free information sessions during May to June 2022 to gather information about:
+• We sought input from community members, agencies and service providers via an online survey, a planning workshop and information sessions to gather information about Eurobodalla's end-of-life services and needs.

 More information

-For more information about this project please contact Council's HELP project officer Shanna Provost:
+For more information please contact Healthy End of Life project officer, Shanna Provost: